Sliman4/slimebook/book/lvl1/nfts.md

 - Anyone can "print a ticket" and sell it, but only the airline can issue a valid ticket, and you can't use a fake ticket to fly

+Also, if some website has "NEP-171" in it, it simply means "NFT".
+NEP-171 is a technical standard for NFTs on NEAR, all NFTs on NEAR are `NEP-171`[^1] tokens.

 # How to get NFTs

 You can buy them on a marketplace, or mint them for free.
 Here are the most popular